Horní Cerekev: Etymology

-The settlement was originally named Líčkovice after its founder Líček and later renamed Cierkev, i.e. 'church' in old Czech.
-Later the name evolved into Cerekev and the attribute Horní ('upper') was added.
+The settlement was initially named Líčkovice after its founder Líček and later renamed Cierkev, i.e. 'church' in old Czech.
+Later the name evolved into Cerekev and the prefix Horní ('upper') was added.

 Geography

 Horní Cerekev is located about 14 km southeast of Pelhřimov and 19 km southwest of Jihlava.
 The Jihlava River flows through the town.
 The municipal territory lies mostly in the Křemešník Highlands, only the area on the left bank of the Jihlava River extends into the Křižanov Highlands.
 The highest point is at 713 m above sea level.